 Because of its low profile and single-tension construction, the derailleur does not hit the chain in rough riding conditions, resulting in a smooth and silent performance.

-Shimano gravel and MTB groupsets have a clutch switch that can be toggled on and off, which helps with wheel removal and maintenance.
+Shimano gravel and MTB groupsets feature a clutch switch that can be toggled on or off, helping with wheel removal and maintenance.

 Electronic Groupsets

-At Shimano, the nomenclature of electronic groupsets is simple.
+At Shimano, the terminology of electronic groupsets is simple.
 These are the groupsets abbreviated Di2 (Digital Integrated Intelligence).
-SRAM refers to its electronic road groupsets as eTap AXS and mountain groupsets as Eagle AXS.
+SRAM refers to its electronic road groupsets as AXS (eTap is often not used) and mountain groupsets as Eagle AXS.

 Shimano Di2 groupsets are wired or semi-wireless.
 This means they have cables running from the battery (in the seatpost) to the front and rear derailleurs and shifters (wired) or from the battery to the derailleurs only (semi-wireless).

 SRAM, on the other hand, is completely wireless.
-Each derailleur has a battery, so there is no need to use cables, and the group is easier to install.
+Each derailleur has its own battery, so there is no need for cables, making the group easier to install.

-The good news is that SRAM batteries are interchangeable, which is pretty cool if one of your derailleurs stops working.
+The good news is that SRAM batteries are interchangeable, which is pretty cool if one of your derailleurs stops working because of a discharged battery.

-When you run low battery on Shimano, FD stops working to allow you to change rear gears.
+When you run low on battery on Shimano, the FD stops working, preventing you from changing rear gears.
 Once you completely drain it, the FD drops to the smallest gear.
 On SRAM, the gear stays in the last gear.

 Finally, the last difference is in the shifting technique.
-SRAM road uses one shift paddle on each shifter, but they work differently than SRAM mechanical groupsets.
+SRAM road uses one shift paddle per shifter, but it works differently from SRAM mechanical groupsets.

 Each paddle shifts gears up or down (depending on the settings), and if you press them simultaneously, you switch the FD up or down (depending on its current position).
-The SRAM RED 2024 shifters also have “bonus” buttons, which are programmable and work the same as Shimano D-Fly buttons, they are just positioned on the inward side, making their accessibility a bit worse.
+The SRAM RED 2024 shifters also have “hidden” buttons, which are programmable and work the same as Shimano D-Fly buttons; they are just positioned on the inward side.
+They suit me a bit less than the hidden Di2 buttons at the top of the shifters, but that’s just personal preference.

 Di2 MTB groupsets work like Rapid Fire shifters.
-SRAM Eagle AXS groupsets have a button that you move up and down with your thumb and a button behind the shifter that you press with your index finger.
+SRAM Eagle AXS groupsets have a thumb-operated button that you move up and down, and a button behind the shifter that you press with your index finger.
 These buttons can also be programmed.

-NOTE: Shimano Di2 owners can also customize the settings via a smartphone app (E-Tube Project) because the 12-speed groupsets have Bluetooth/ANT+ connectivity.
+NOTE: Shimano Di2 owners can also customize the settings via a smartphone app (E-Tube Project) because the 12 and 13-speed groupsets have Bluetooth/ANT+ connectivity.
 However, Ultegra Di2 and Dura-Ace Di2 11-speed users must buy a wireless module (EW-WU111/EW-WU101) or an MTB display (SC-MT800 or SC-M9051) to connect wirelessly.

-By the way, I find the SRAM AXS smartphone app much more user-friendly than Shimano’s E-Tube Project.
+By the way, I find the SRAM AXS smartphone app much more user-friendly than Shimano’s E-Tube Project because it’s easier to adjust the groupset behavior.

 See the following comparisons for more info: